sushrutmishra27/JavaScript-Beginners-Projects/README.md

 #### 5. Range Slider
 This is a simple slider that takes input in form or range and results is resizing of box.

+#### 6. Random Hex Color
+Generates random colors on the click of button.
+Displye the Hex value too.